Enjoy the Silence

 X_train, X_valid, y_train, y_valid = train_test_split(X, y)

-classifiers["tree"].fit(X_train, y_train)
+classifiers["tree"].fit(X_train, y_train) classifiers["forest"].fit(X_train, y_train) classifiers["logreg"].fit(X_train, y_train);

 Now that the models are done training, we'll check how well different algorithms

-.
+score on `X_valid`.
 We're not going to stop there though!
-We're also going to
+We're *also* going to

-check if the performance changes if we add noise to X_valid
+check if the performance changes if we add noise to `X_valid`.

-Code for collecting the results
+<summary><b>Code for collecting the results</b></summary>

-Code for plotting the results
+<summary><b>Code for plotting the results</b></summary>

 import altair as alt